 What Activities Can Help Calm a Cattle Dog?

-Since Cattle Dogs are so high energy, it can be challenging to find ways to satisfy their activity needs.
-ACDs excel at any typical canine activity, especially agility, obedience, flyball, and frisbee.
+Since Australian Cattle Dogs are so high energy, it can be challenging to find ways to satisfy their activity needs.
+Cattle dogs excel at any typical canine activity, especially agility, obedience, flyball, and frisbee.

 With a balance of activities each day, your heeler will relax and enjoy spending quiet time by your side.
 In addition to the post How to Keep an Australian Cattle Dog Busy, here are some additional activities that have worked for our Cattle Dogs.

 - Long walks in the neighborhood, a hiking trail, or pretty much anywhere you can give them a few miles to stretch their legs will work.
 ACDs were bred to herd cattle over long distances and still require similar exertion.